 As a website owner, you would always want your users to not experience this situation and to provide them with the smoothest possible browsing experience.
-We are here to assist you and to guide you to fixing the most common problems your audience may face when visiting your website.
+We are here to assist you and guide you to fix the most common problems your audience may face when visiting your website.

 These are the 5 most common reasons that cause your webpages to not load properly or downright fail to load.
 Read on to find out how to fix them.

 A 502 error a.k.a a Bad Gateway error is a pretty common occurrence in most people’s internet browsing experience.
 A 502 error is simply a webpage with a server down for maintenance or some other reason.
 The best way to resolve it is to try reloading your webpage and in most cases, this fixes it.
 If it persists, contact your web host’s technical support to find out what is causing it.

 DNS or Domain Name System is the system that is responsible for converting domain names into IP addresses.
 As a result, DNS servers are employed to do this task efficiently and quickly.